Skatteetaten/mva-meldingen/docs/english/api/index.md

 ## Upload VAT return

-The model is found here:
+The model is found here:https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/informasjonsmodell_filer/xsd/no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v1.0.xsd
-<a href="../informasjonsmodell/xsd/no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v1.0.xsd" target="_blank">no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v1.0.xsd</a>

 The URL for uploading the VAT return has this structure: